junxit/us-congress-bills-109/metadata.md

 - 2005-09-29 — Introduced in House
 - 2005-09-29 — Introduced in House
 - 2005-09-29 — Referred to the House Committee on Transportation and Infrastructure.
+- 2005-09-30 — Referred to the Subcommittee on Water Resources and Environment.
+- 2005-10-26 — Committee Consideration and Mark-up Session Held.
+- 2005-10-26 — Ordered to be Reported by Voice Vote.
+- 2005-10-26 — Subcommittee on Water Resources and Environment Discharged.
+- 2005-11-14 — Placed on the Union Calendar, Calendar No. 162.
+- 2005-11-14 — Reported by the Committee on Transportation.
+H. Rept.
+109-293.
+- 2005-11-14 — Reported by the Committee on Transportation.
+H. Rept.
+109-293.